Crown Estate

 The Project:

-This initial project has led to additional research work associated with marine aggregate use in the UK construction industry including exploration of potential benefits of developing a number of mega-wharfs with asscociated distribution infrastructure for landed aggregates as well as a technical paper for specifying engineers that provides an insight in to how chlorides and other critical aspects associated with concrete durability are masnage by the concrete supply chain.
+This initial project has led to additional research work associated with marine aggregate use in the UK construction industry including exploration of potential benefits of developing several mega-wharfs with associated distribution infrastructure for landed aggregates as well as a technical paper for specifying engineers that provides an insight in to how chlorides and other critical aspects associated with concrete durability are managed by the concrete supply chain.

-It's been great to work with Kirssten and the KLH team whilst they have provided us with analysis and insight into a range of mineral sustainability issues.
+It's been great to work with Kirsten and the KLH team whilst they have provided us with analysis and insight into a range of mineral sustainability issues.
 Their extensive experience has been really useful in overcoming tricky challenges.
-Outcomes have positively impacted the business and its sustainability performance. as well as the reputation of the sector.
+The outcomes have positively impacted the business and its sustainability performance. as well as the reputation of the sector.